exogen/react-overflow-indicator/README.md

 </Overflow>
 ```

-…or, use the `onStateChange` prop to react to scrollability however you like:
+…or, use the `onStateChange` prop to react to overflow however you like:

 ```jsx
 const [canScroll, setCanScroll] = useState(false);